jahn-avi/hr-agent-challenge/README.md

 2.  **Flask (`app.py`)** receives the query and combines it with the entire **HR Policy Text**.
 3.  **LLM Call:** The combined prompt (Question + Full Policy Context) is sent to the **Gemini API**.
 4.  **Response:** Gemini generates a concise, contextual answer based *only* on the provided policy.
-5. The final answer is sent back to the client and displayed in the chat interface.
+5. The final answer is sent back to the client, displayed with enhanced formatting, and read aloud via Text-to-Speech (TTS).

+***

 ## 3. Tech Stack & APIs Used